lwtnn/lwtnn/README.md

 #### The High Level Interface ####

-Open `include/LWTagger.hh` and find the class declaration for `LWTagger`.
+Open `include/LightweightNeuralNetwork.hh` and find the class declaration for `LightweightNeuralNetwork`.
 The constructor takes three arguments:

  - A vector of `Input`s: these structures give the variable `name`, `offset`, and `scale`.
 Note that these are applied as `v = (input +